neil-oliver/Major-Studio-1/dv_method/README.md

 Or
 - Two independent variables (correlation, not causation).
-  - Either variable can be plotted on either axis
+  - Either variable can be plotted on either axis.

+Both
+-  A line of best fit (trendline) can be drawn in order to study the relationship between the variables.

 ## Examples
 ### Basic